Get insider access

 Yes

 The speaker's battery life is reasonable for its small size.
 In our testing, the battery lasted 6.9 hours, which is nearly the same as the advertised seven hours, and it's longer than the last generation's battery life.
-It also has a battery-saving mode, and it'll silently power off after 20 minutes of inactivity.
-You can also access 'Playtime Boost' through the app, which disables EQ but is advertised to extend the battery life.
+It's still not quite on par with other small speakers, like the Anker Soundcore Select 2S, though.
+However, it has a battery-saving mode to help preserve battery life, and it'll silently power off after 20 minutes of inactivity.
+You can also access 'Playtime Boost' through the app, which disables EQ, but the manufacturer advertises it as extending the battery life.

 0